gillarkod/panopuppet/DOCKER.md

 ```
 # docker build -t panopuppet:v0.x  .
 ```
-You can then check this:
+You can then check the build:

 ```
 # docker images